xyzst/useful-react-snippets/README.md

          - Write JS object with necessary styling
          - !!!
 Styling scoped to component !!!
          - CAVEAT -- limitations exist, cannot leverage full power of CSS or other CSS pre-processor
+         - cannot leverage pseudo selectors (hover)
+    - Dynamic styling
+      - Can add dynamic styling by defining inline style, then change different properties.
+On re-render of component (or any state changes), style of component(s) will be updated

 ### Debugging